Quantum Automating $\mathbf{TC}^0$-Frege Is LWE-Hard: Quantum automatability and feasible interpolation

 \begin{definition}[Quantum and randomized automatability] Let $S$ be a propositional proof system and let $t : \mathbb{N} \to \mathbb{N}$ be a time-constructible function.
 We say that $S$ is \emph{quantum} (respectively, \emph{random}) \emph{automatable in time $t$} or simply \emph{quantumatable in time $t$} if there exists a quantum Turing machine (respectively, a randomized Turing machine) that on input a formula $\varphi$ outputs an $S$-proof of $\varphi$, if one exists, in expected time $t(\mathsf{size}_S(\varphi))$. \end{definition}

 In what follows, we assume $t$ to be a polynomial and talk simply about a system being \emph{automatable} or \emph{quantum automatable}, without reference to $t$.
 Since quantum circuits are often more convenient than quantum Turing machines, we also define automatability in the circuit setting.
+For this, we use the standard notion of $\P$-uniformity: a circuit family is uniform (or $\P$-uniform) if there exists a polynomial-time Turing machine which on input $1^\ell$ outputs a description of the circuit that solves the problem on inputs of size $\ell$.

 \begin{definition}[Circuit automatability] Let $S$ be a propositional proof system.
 We say that $S$ is \emph{circuit-automatable} if there exists a constant $c$ and a uniform multi-output circuit family $\{ C_{n, s}\}_{n, s\in \bN}$ of size $(n + s)^c$ such that $C_{n, s}$ takes as input a formula $\varphi$ of size $n$ and outputs an $S$-proof of size $s^c$ if a proof of size $s$ exists, and is allowed to output any string otherwise. \end{definition}